RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 ```

 This again fails spectacularly for the same reason of not being able
-to resolve the datomic dependency.
+to resolve the Datomic dependency.
 But this test has told us something
 important.
 It tells us that the dependency resolution happened _during
 the first call to `set-env!`_.
 This is important, because it implies
 that if we get the `my-datomic` repository configuration into the boot